 I would have to make a special mention about his staff, they are always very welcoming and helpful.
 They would not hesitate to go out of their way to help their patients.
 Definitely recommend!"

-What to expect during your first appointment with the gynecologist
+What should I expect during my first appointment with the gynecologist?

 We understand that your first visit to a gynecologist can be intimidating, especially if you aren’t sure what to expect.
 Often, the first visit revolves around a consultation and discussion of a patient’s medical history.
 Be prepared to answer a lot of questions!
 For example, your gynecologist may gather information such as the following: